hiibolt/niu-metis-documentation/src/chapter_2_2_1.md

 $ cargo run
 ```

-You'll be met with a kind `Hello, world!`.
+You'll be met with a kind `Hello, World!`.
 Nice work, you're basically a Rust developer now.

 All Rust source code is in the `src` directory, with the entrypoint being `main.rs`.
 Let's rewrite this to start strong with a program that generates a whole bunch of random floats!